IdarM/meteor-react-demoapp/README.md

 # meteor-react-demoapp
-A simple Meteor demoapp with React
+A simple Meteor demoapp with React, from the [Meteor tutorial] (https://www.meteor.com/tutorials/react/creating-an-app)